Comprendre les réglementations antitrust dans les fusions et acquisition

 Behavioral solutions

-Behavioral solutions impose restrictions on the future behaviors of the merged company to prevent anticompetitive practices.
-This may include commitments not to increase prices or reduce product quality.
+Behavioral remedies impose restrictions on the merged company's future behavior to prevent anticompetitive practices.
+This may include commitments not to raise prices or reduce product quality.

 Driving agreements